tinybirdco/weather-data-api/README.md

 While this example focuses on publishing weather data, the underlying concepts should apply to an other data domain.

+There are a lot of moving pieces, but here is a general outline of the resources provided:
+* Python script for getting weather data from OpenWeatherMap and posting it to a Tinybird Data Source.
+* How-tos for creating a ``incoming_weather_data`` Data Source and a ``reports`` Pipe.
+* Python script for making requests to the weather API ``reports`` endpoint.

 ## Getting started

 You can start by making a clone or fork of this repository.